isi-rcg/spicy/README.md

 Python tools for FPGAs

 # Licensing
-Currently this project is licensed GPL v3.0.
-Feel free to use the code as you wish, please cite us, and make sure to share your derivative works.
+Currently this project is licensed using a custom MIT-like license, see 'license.txt' for specifics.
+We are working towards a GPL release in the future.

-If you'd like another license, please contact us.
+If you'd like another license, please contact us at: skalicky@isi.edu.

 # Publication